Viddett/ArnLib/doc/Description.md

 Naming conventions    {#gen_naming}
 ------------------
 These rules must not be obeyed, but are recommended, to get the most benefits of the
-%Arn echo system, like the ArnBrowser tool.
+%Arn eco-system, like the ArnBrowser tool.

 * First level folder empty, e.g. "//MyGlobalFolder/Date/value", is a global path and is [shared](#gen_shareArnobj) to ARN server and clients.